Response to COVID-19

 Use of Face Coverings on Campus

-We require anyone working on campus to wear a face mask when in close proximity (less than 6 feet) of others or in any public spaces (entering and exiting the building, conference rooms, hallways, coffee stations, restrooms, café, etc.)
+Anyone working on campus who is NOT fully vaccinated against COVID-19 is asked to wear a face mask when in close proximity (less than 6 feet) of others or in any public spaces (entering and exiting the building, conference rooms, hallways, coffee stations, restrooms, café, etc.)

 Campus Visitor Policy